akshaya24-V/M5/README.md

 ## RESULT

-Thus the C program to read and display an array of any 6 integer elements using pointer has been executed
+Thus the C program to read and display an array of any 6 integer elements using pointer has been executed.